alexwawl/alexwawl.github.io/_posts/2020-12-27-personal-websites.md

 title:  "Personal websites"
 date:   2020-12-27 19:51:45 +0000
 ---

-Recently I realized that I spent most of my time not on Twitter, Instagram, or whatever but exploring personal websites.
+Recently I realized that I spent my coffee-sipping time, not on Twitter, Instagram, or Facebook but exploring personal websites.
+It's hard to find them, but when I've found them in most cases it's a treasure.

-Many years ago I'm hanging out on social networks and trying to find a way how to express myself.
-But I can't express myself fully when I have only a few ways to do it.
-Owning my own website gives me the opportunity to do whatever I want to do.

 Yeah, making a website is harder than creating a page on Instagram.
-But I didn't find any personal websites with naked boobs and butts which is advertising some rich lifestyle shit in each post.
-Instead, I've read a lot of interesting ideas, found a few easter eggs, play games, etc.

-Finding good personal pages is hard but sometimes you'll find them and in most cases, it will be nice people behind them.
+But I didn't find any personal websites with naked boobs and butts which is advertising some bullshit.
+Instead, I've read a lot of interesting ideas and learned new stuff.
+Also, in most cases, you can find very nice people behind them.

+One thing that I would love to have - searching/recommendation engine.
+Most of such good websites I found accidentally  :D

-By the way, That's one of the reasons why I decided to start writing and adding something to my personal page.
-The piece of the internet that I own:)
+This is my piece of the internet that I own:) Would love to see yours.

-Thanks for reading.

 (*･ｪ･)ﾉ